In 'My Brother's Husband Vol. 2,' Family Values (And The Value Of Family)

 Your purchase helps support NPR programming.
 How?

-Feel free to judge this book by cover, anyway.
-Or at least, rest easy in the knowledge that its cover offers an unambiguous glimpse of exactly what you're in for.
+Feel free to judge this book by its cover, anyway.
+Or, at least, rest easy in the knowledge that its cover offers an unambiguous glimpse of exactly what you're in for.

 The sequel to 2017's My Brother's Husband Volume One, which translated and collected the first half of Gengoroh Tagame's popular manga series, first published monthly in Japan between 2014-17, concludes the tale that the first book left so tantalizingly unfinished.